Skip to footer content

 $vbLabelText $csharpLabel

-The method doesn't wait for the PDF viewer to close, allowing your application to continue running while the user views the document, according to Microsoft's documentation on Process.Start, this approach ensures proper resource management.
+The method does not wait for the PDF viewer to close, allowing your application to continue running while the user views the document.
+According to Microsoft's documentation on Process.Start, this approach ensures proper resource management and prevents your application from blocking on a long-running viewer process.
+The ProcessStartInfo class reference on Microsoft Learn provides a full list of properties you can configure, including window style, verb (open, print), and working directory.

 How to Open PDFs in Default Viewer in C#: Figure 3 - PDF generation to viewing Process workflow